Suspected Dutch kidnap case opens old wounds in Austria | Malay Mail

 “It’s terrible.
 I’m not surprised because there are many cases, which we don’t know about, also on other continents, where this is common too,” she said.

-Kampusch was kidnapped in 1998 at age 10 by Wolfgang Priklopil on the way to school in Vienna and held in an underground room measuring less than six square metres.
+Kampusch was kidnapped in 1998 at age 10 by Wolfgang Priklopil on the way to school in Vienna and held in an underground room measuring less than six square metres (65 square feet).

-She recounts being starved, beaten and sexually abused in the room under Priklopil’s house until her escape in 2006.
+She recounts being starved, beaten and sexually abused in the room under Priklopil’s house until her escape.
 Priklopil committed suicide the day she escaped.

 Since then, Kampusch has tried to live as normal a life as possible, reuniting with her family, making friends and finishing school, travelling and learning languages.
 For a short while she even had her own TV chat show.